DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

 The last analysis was to dig deeper and understand the cluster of the words the model has learned from the dataset passed.
 When I checked the word-vec similarity with `Invest` and `Money` words it looked good that the model is learning the cluster embeddings correctly.
 Proving that our dataset is good to move ahead for the analysis!

+## 5. Machine Learning Models Performance Evaluation

+- **Human Evaluation:**

+  - Since the output of the bot is human-like text, I have conducted testing on ~50 questions and answers on the bot to look at the results.
+So far bot answers are human-understandable and match the expected answers.
+The bot ends the line in the middle as the length of the model has been pre-defined keeping the resource utilization in mind.

+- **Training and Inference Time:**
+- **Resource Consumption:**
+- **Ethical Considerations:**
+- **Generalization:**